yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/databases-schemas-tables.md

 type: docs
 ---

 Creating databases, tables, and schemas involves a structured process that enables efficient data management.
-Below is a detailed guide to help you understand and implement each step.
+The following detailed guide can help you understand and implement each step.

 ## Setup

-The examples will run on any YugabyteDB universe.
-To create a universe follow the instructions below.
+The examples run on any YugabyteDB universe.

 <!-- begin: nav tabs -->
 {{<nav/tabs list="local,anywhere,cloud" active="local"/>}}